 UNESCO WORLD HERITAGE

-The five Danish Viking castles Borgring, Aggersborg, Fyrkat, Nonnebakken and Trelleborg, with their history and rigorous symmetrical and geometric construction, were nominated as UNESCO World Heritage Sites in a so-called series nomination in 2021.
+The five Danish Viking fortresses Borgring, Aggersborg, Fyrkat, Nonnebakken and Trelleborg, with their history and rigorous symmetrical and geometric construction, were nominated as UNESCO World Heritage Sites in a so-called series nomination in 2021.

 Originally, the decision on admission was to be made in 2022 at the annual World Committee Congress in Kazan, Russia.
 However, the decision here was postponed due to the wars in Ukraine.